naeglinghaff/blog-python-django/README.md

 * ckeditor for custom input to blog post form
 * paginate for multiple page list views
 * virtualenv for package management
+* sentry for monitoring production errors
+* continuous deployment with heroku